winery/winery/docs/dev/index.md

 ### REST Resources

-All resources are implemented in classes in the package org.eclipse.winery.repository.resources.
+All resources are implemented in classes in the package `org.eclipse.winery.repository.resources`.
 We call all elements directly nested in the definitions element "components".
-They are implemented using JAX RS 1.1 using Jersey 1.17
+They are implemented using JAX RS 1.1 using [Jersey 1.x](https://jersey.github.io/documentation/1.19.1/index.html).

-The full set the API is used by the Type, Template, and Artifact Management UI (see Section 10).
-A subset of the API is used at IWineryRepository (see Section 8.4).
+The full set the API is used by the Type, Template, and Artifact Management UI (see [User Documentation](../user/)).
+A subset of the API is used at [IWineryRepository](#iwineryrepository).

-### URL Schema
+### URL Structure

-The idea behind the URL schema may shortly describes by ROOT/<componenttype>s/<double-encoded-namespace>/<double-encoded-id>/<resource-specific-part>, which makes the structure similar to the file system (cf. Section 6).
-Encoding is done following RFC 3986.
-An online URL-encoder may be found at: http://www.albinoresearch.com/misc/urlencode.php .
+The idea behind the URL structure may shortly describes by `ROOT/<componenttype>s/<double-encoded-namespace>/<double-encoded-id>/<resource-specific-part>`, which makes the structure similar to one of the [file system](RepositoryLayout).
+Encoding is done following [RFC 3986](https://tools.ietf.org/html/rfc3986#section-2.1).
+An online URL-encoder may be found at: <http://www.albinoresearch.com/misc/urlencode.php>.

-For instance, the NodeType "NT1" in the namespace "http://www.example.com/NodeTypes" is found behind the URL "nodetypes/http%253A%252F%252Fexample.com%252FNodeTypes/NT1/".
+For instance, the NodeType "NT1" in the namespace `http://www.example.com/NodeTypes` is found at the URL `nodetypes/http%253A%252F%252Fexample.com%252FNodeTypes/NT1/`.
-As the browser decodes the URL, the namespace and the id are double encoded. note the additional encoding of the symbol "%" in comparison to the encoding at the filesystem (see Section 6).
+As the browser decodes the URL, the namespace and the id are double encoded.
+Note the additional encoding of the symbol `%` in comparison to the encoding at the filesystem.

-The part until "<componenttype>s"is realized by "AbstractComponentsResource" and its subclasses (see Section 7.2).
+The part until `<componenttype>s` is realized by ["AbstractComponentsResource" and its subclasses](#collections-of-components).
-The resource specific part is realized by subclasses of AbstractComponentInstanceResource (see Section 7.3).
+The resource specific part is realized by [subclasses of AbstractComponentInstanceResource](#component-instances).

+More information on encoding is given at [Encoding](Encoding).

 ### Collections of Components

 ![AbstractCompoenentResource Inheritance](graphics/InheritanceOfAbstractComponentResource.png)
 **Figure 6: Inheritance of AbstractComponentResource**

 Figure 6 shows the inheritance of AbstractComponentsResource.
 It contains an intermediate class "AbstractComponentsWithTypeReferenceResource" which handles a POST with an additional type.
 It is used at all components which have a type associated.
 These are artifact templates, node type implementations, relationship type implementations and policy templates.

-All logic is implemented in AbstractComponentsRessource. it handles creation of resources (using POST) and creation of AbstractComponentInstanceResources.
+All logic is implemented in AbstractComponentsRessource.
+It handles creation of resources (using POST) and creation of AbstractComponentInstanceResources.

 ### Component Instances

 ![AbstractComponentInstanceResource Inheritance](graphics/InheritanceOfAbstractComponentInstanceResource.png)
 **Figure 7: Inheritance of AbstractComponentInstanceResource**

 Figure 7 shows the inheritance of AbstractComponentInstanceResource.
 For each component, a class exists.
 Using Intermediate classes, common properties are handled.
 These are explained in the following sections.

 ### AbstractComponentInstanceResourceWithNameDerivedFromAbstractFinal